 Current California license as a Clinical Social Worker (LCSW) or Marriage and Family Therapist (MFT) is required for these positions.

-The BHRS Access Call Center is the point of entry for all individuals requesting referrals to Mental Health and/or Alcohol and Other Drug services within San Mateo County.
+NOTE: These positions do not provide hours towards licensure for LCSW or MFT.The BHRS Access Call Center is the point of entry for all individuals requesting referrals to Mental Health and/or Alcohol and Other Drug services within San Mateo County.
 The Clinician's primary responsibilities will include:

 - Screening and triage for serious mental illness in adults; serious emotional disturbance in youth; mild to moderate versus severe mental health issues.

-Determination of appropriate level of treatment referrals for substance use issues.
+- Determination of appropriate level of treatment referrals for substance use issues.

 - Assessing callers for danger to self or others and collaboration with community providers and/or emergency services to initiate welfare checks of individuals at-risk in the community.

-Telephone assistance for callers in crisis; assessing for risk and safety and linkage to appropriate services.
+- Telephone assistance for callers in crisis; assessing for risk and safety and linkage to appropriate services.

 - Referring callers to appropriate providers for treatment services.

-Providing excellent customer service to callers regarding mental health and alcohol and other drugs resources and referrals.
+- Providing excellent customer service to callers regarding mental health and alcohol and other drugs resources and referrals.

-Experience conducting telephone screening, triage, and referral for individuals with mental illness and/or substance use disorders seeking treatment services.
+- Experience conducting telephone screening, triage, and referral for individuals with mental illness and/or substance use disorders seeking treatment services.

-Ability to efficiently conduct screening by telephone in order to assess needs and make referrals in a timely manner.
+- Ability to efficiently conduct screening by telephone in order to assess needs and make referrals in a timely manner.

-Ability to evaluate the degree of behavioral health issues or emotional distress of callers.
+- Ability to evaluate the degree of behavioral health issues or emotional distress of callers.

 - Ability to screen calls and provide consultation with community agencies, treatment providers and other community organizations regarding issues affecting adults, children or adolescents with mental illness and/or alcohol and other drug issues ranging from mild to moderate to serious.

 - Ability to work collaboratively within a multi-disciplinary system of care.

-Demonstrated experience providing excellent customer service to all callers; especially callers that may be in crisis or suicidal.
+- Demonstrated experience providing excellent customer service to all callers; especially callers that may be in crisis or suicidal.

 - Knowledge of insurance coverage and benefits within San Mateo County including Medi-Cal, Medicare, Care Advantage, Healthy Kids, and Health Worx.

 - Knowledge of Avatar Electronic Health Record system; and proficiency in Microsoft Office Suite.

-Excellent verbal and written communication skills.
+- Excellent verbal and written communication skills.

 - Fluency in Spanish is required for one of the positions.

 NOTE: The eligible list generated from this recruitment may be used to fill future extra-help, term, unclassified, and regular classified vacancies.

 - PSW-II - current California license as a Clinical Social Worker (LCSW).

 - MFT II - current California license as a Marriage and Family Therapist (MFT).

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities is qualifying.
 A typical way to qualify is:

 Master's degree in Social Work, Social Welfare or a closely related field.

 - Current philosophy, principles, and practices for services to clients with serious mental illness.

 - Individual, group and family psychodynamics as they relate to adults or children.

 - Psychological diagnostic methods and terminology.

-Personality development from infancy through adulthood.
+- Personality development from infancy through adulthood.

 - Human and health services systems in the County including private agencies and other community resources.

-Provide treatment to adults, children or adolescents with various mental disabilities ranging from serious mental illness to dysfunctional behavior patterns, including victims of sexual or physical abuse.
+- Provide treatment to adults, children or adolescents with various mental disabilities ranging from serious mental illness to dysfunctional behavior patterns, including victims of sexual or physical abuse.

-Set realistic treatment goals and facilitate their attainment.
+- Set realistic treatment goals and facilitate their attainment.

-Evaluate the degree of mental disability or emotional distress of patients/clients.
+- Evaluate the degree of mental disability or emotional distress of patients/clients.

-Communicate effectively orally and in writing.
+- Communicate effectively orally and in writing.